Clone-Robust Weights in Metric Spaces: Handling Redundancy Bias for Benchmark Aggregation: Related Work

 Similarly, independence of clones and its stronger form, composition consistency \cite{tideman_independence_1987,laffond_composition-consistent_1996,brandl_consistent_2016}, have been proposed as desirable principles for handling the cloning of alternatives.
 Our approach differs in that, without an internal order to distinguish between clones, we choose to treat them all symmetrically.
 Furthermore, all the above properties are very brittle and offer no guarantees whenever minimal noise is added to a clone.

-In a recent line of work, \cite{procaccia_clone-robust_2025} proposed robustness to approximate clones as a desirable property for preference aggregation in reinforcement learning with human feedback.
+Shortly before our preprint was posted, \citet{procaccia_clone-robust_2025} proposed robustness to approximate clones as a desirable property for preference aggregation in reinforcement learning with human feedback.
 They propose a clone-robust weighing of the alternatives based on Voronoi diagrams.
-However, we show in Appendix~\ref{sec:voronoi} that this weighting function has undesirable properties; in particular, it is discontinuous in each perfect clones (Axiom~\ref{axi:indiv_cont} violated).
+However, we show in Appendix~\ref{sec:voronoi} that this weighting function has undesirable properties; in particular, it is discontinuous in each perfect clone, and close-by elements may receive entirely dissimilar weights.

 Importantly, our framework assumes that practitioners provide a suitable distance metric, as its selection lies beyond the scope of this work.
 Identifying an appropriate distance metric between tasks or datasets is a critical prerequisite for applying our approach effectively.
 Fortunately, this challenge has been extensively explored \cite{alvarez-melis_geometric_2020,gretton_kernel_2012,liu_wasserstein_2022}, particularly within the transfer learning literature \cite{achille_task2vec_2019,peng_domain2vec_2020}.
 This existing body of research complements our work and provides valuable guidance for practitioners seeking to use our framework for benchmark aggregation.